-Receivables at June 30, 2018, consisted of accrued interest, taxes, payments in lieu of taxes, accounts (tuition and fees, charges for services, extracurricular activities, miscellaneous and refund of prior year expenditures), intergovernmental grants and disbursements and interfund.
+Receivables at June 30, 2019, consisted of accrued interest, taxes, payments in lieu of taxes, accounts (intergovernmental, tuition and fees, charges for services, rentals and miscellaneous), intergovernmental grants and disbursements and interfund.
 The School District receives a portion of a 0.5 percent sales tax levied by the County.
 The sales tax is allocated to the public schools based on a student count and is recorded as an intergovernmental revenue.
 All receivables are considered collectible in full due to the ability to foreclose for the nonpayment of taxes, the stable condition of State programs, and the current year guarantee of federal funds.
 All receivables except for delinquent property taxes are expected to be collected within one year.
 Property taxes, although ultimately collectible, include some portion of delinquencies that will not be collected within one year.